H2FillS: Hydrogen Filling Simulation

 If you use H2FillS software for work described in a publication, please notify us and include a citation consistent with the following format:

 T. Kuroki, K. Nagasawa, M. Peters, D. Leighton, J. Kurtz, N. Sakoda, M. Monde, Y. Takata.
 Forthcoming.
 "Thermodynamic Modeling of Hydrogen Fueling Process from High Pressure Storage Tanks to Vehicle Tank."
-International Journal of Hydrogen Energy.

 Institutional sponsors and an advisory council supported the development of H2FillS.